-Casey Kasem's children say they have no idea where there father is, even as his daughter was named temporary conservator on Monday.
+Casey Kasem’s children say they have no idea where there father is, even as his daughter was named temporary conservator.

 A court spokeswoman told NBC News, that at a hearing Kasem was said to either be in Washington or he is out of the country.
-The judge found the news troubling that no one could speak to Kasem's location.
-The 82-year-old DJ suffers from Parkinson's and is unable to speak any longer.
+The 82-year-old DJ suffers from Parkinson’s and is unable to speak.
+The judge found the news troubling that no one could speak to Kasem’s location.

-Judge Daniel S. Murphy installed Kasem's daughter, Kerri Kasem, as his temporary conservator, and also ordered that a court investigator locate the radio icon.
-The children, who say they haven't been allowed to see their father for some time, believe he might be in Washington, but their father's wife's lawyer, Craig Marcus, said Kasem was "removed from the country," but was unable to elaborate.
+Judge Daniel S. Murphy installed Kasem’s daughter, Kerri Kasem, as his temporary conservator, and also ordered that a court investigator locate the radio icon.
+The children, who say they haven’t been allowed to see their father, believe he might be in Washington, but their father’s wife’s lawyer, Craig Marcus, said Kasem was “removed from the country,” but was unable to elaborate.